tarakanbg/vaccbih_sct_files/README.md

   **Required vis ranges** to match the preset centers: APP: 50 nm; TWR: 35 nm; GND: 10 nm.
 Approximate visibility radius around LQSA with these settings is: GND: 18nm, TWR: 60nm, APP: 90nm.
 Vis centers can always be overriden in ES.
 * adjusted accurate sq ranges for all BiH airports
-* when logging on any LQSA station and selecting the airport as avtive, LQSA Metar will automatically be loaded in your list of metars (no need to press F2 and add it manually in the start of the session)
+* when logging on any LQSA station and selecting the airport as active, LQSA Metar will automatically be loaded in your list of metars (no need to press F2 and add it manually in the start of the session)
 * changed colour of LQSA radar minimums areas to teal to avoid overlapping with the extened centerline and vectoring grid
 * removed waypoints/navaids: SAR VOR